Rude Boys Outa Jail

-This bootleg uses Nick Davies illustration of the bands official debut album (as used in Illustrated Song Book cover) on the rear of the sleeve, while the record itself is pressed on heavy grade vinyl complete with eye catching labels.
+This bootleg uses Nick Davies illustration of the band's official debut album (as used on the Illustrated Song Book cover) on the rear of the sleeve, while the record itself is pressed on heavy grade vinyl complete with eye catching labels.
 The overall presentation of the LP is much better than the average bootleg offering but there are serious shortcomings with regards the actual contents of the album.

 5 of the tracks are simply official studio recordings (complete with a UK No 1 single) and of the remaining 9 only the live King Biscuit Flower Hour recordings have yet to receive official release.
 Although by 1995 , the year this album was said to have been produced, a few more of the tracks would have yet gained official release.

 The rear sleeve also lists the UK catalogue number of the tracks on offer which only serves as a reminder that these tracks have been officially available for a number of years.
 The versions of 'Longshot Kick The Bucket' and 'The Skinhead Moonstomp' are not as the cover suggests taken from the UK 12" of CHSTT7 (Too Much Too Young), a record which coincidentally never existed, but are in fact taken from the Aston University gig in 1979.
 This gig has since been released under various guises including Too Much Too Young which is available on budget price CD.